fraserOrr/Dissertation/README.md

 # Dissertation

+Compile all.
-Compile all the run java SpeedTester to open up the gui
+Then run "java SpeedTester" to open up the gui